An award-winning besharam (shameless) line-up of Indian and South Asian comedians living in Australia.

 Leela Varghese

-Indian/Lebanese filmmaker and TV presenter Leela is one half of award-winning, Adelaide-based musical comedy duo ‘The Coconuts’, whose show ‘Brown on The Outside, White on The Inside’ sold out at the 2023 Melbourne and Adelaide Fringe Festivals.
+Indian/Lebanese filmmaker and TV presenter Leela is one half of award-winning, Adelaide-based musical comedy duo ‘The Coconuts’, whose show ‘Brown on The Outside, White on The Inside’.
 Also an award-winning filmmaker, Leela is in production for her debut feature, adult animation Lesbian Space Princess, while her accomplished TV career includes writing, presenting and producing popular children’s programmes Totally Wild and Behind the News.
-She will also be the voice of Shanti in Netflix/NITV animation Eddie’s Lil’ Homies.

 Guneet-Kaur